Frequently Asked Questions

 Are parents allowed to watch classes?

-What if my Tiny Dancer (3 – 4 yrs) needs to go to the toilet?
+What if my little dancer needs to go to the toilet?

 What if my child doesn’t want to dance ?